urbanyeti/stardew-better-ranching/README.md

 * 2.0.4:
 	* Added support for custom harvest items to display above animals!
 	* Fixed bug causing "Hide Hearts w/ Max Friendship" setting to be ignored for pets
+* 2.0.5:
+	* Fixed bug causing items to not be able to be picked up while holding tool

 <h2>Other Contributors</h2>